markilott/aws-cdk-configure-sns/README.md

 # AWS CDK SNS SMS Configuration

-This Javascript CDK project configures default parameters and logging to S3 for SNS SMS messaging.
+This TypeScript CDK project configures default parameters and logging to S3 for SNS SMS messaging.

 An S3 bucket is created for SMS usage reports and SNS configured to send daily reports to the bucket.